codurance/site/_posts/2018-10-01-safety-musings.md

 Just to illustrate a few cases where we, developers, have failed, through language choices or techniques used.

 - London Ambulance Service System Failure
-    You can read a nice review at [Erick Musik website](https://erichmusick.com/writings/technology/1992-london-ambulance-cad-failure.html).
+<br>You can read a nice review at [Erick Musik website](https://erichmusick.com/writings/technology/1992-london-ambulance-cad-failure.html).
 This one is (or was) taught at London universities.
 - Banking failures
-    So many to look at just in the UK.
+<br>So many to look at just in the UK.
 RBS group 2012, HSBC 2015, RBS 2015, TBS 2018, ...
 - Therac 25
-  You can read the entry [at Wikipedia for it](https://en.wikipedia.org/wiki/Therac-25)
+<br>You can read the entry [at Wikipedia for it](https://en.wikipedia.org/wiki/Therac-25)

 ## Conclusions